 Whether a person can perceive and respond automatically to the body language and voice tone of other people

 Because they have little or no facial expression or voice variation, they often find interpersonal communication difficult.
-This pattern is not suited for customer service, does well where technical expertise is required.
+As a result, this pattern is not suited for customer service but does well where technical expertise is required.

 Sorting by Others makes up 93% of the population.
 They consciously and unconsciously receive responses from other people and are good at creating and maintaining rapport.
-Their body language is animated, and they respond to both content and nonverbal aspects”
+Their body language is animated and responds to both content and nonverbal aspects.